rsa17826/vex-plus-plus/readme.md

       - **windowed**: windowed
   - ### warnings

+    - **dontShowInvalidBlocksInEditorBarEvenWhenReorganizingEditorBar**: when this is enabled invalid blocks don't get shown whenever reorginizing editor bar is enabled
     - **warnWhenOpeningLevelInOlderGameVersion**: when you open a level in an older version of the game, you will be warned that it may not work properly.
     - **warnWhenOpeningLevelInNewerGameVersion**: when you open a level in an newer version of the game, you will be warned that it may not work properly.
     - **confirmKeyAssignmentDeletion**: adds a confirmation dialog before removing keys from the keybinds list.